RonaldKumon-2022 - Ronald Kumon.jpg

 About

-I am currently an associate professor of physics at Kettering University.
 I received a B.S. in physics and mathematics from Michigan State University and a Ph.D. in physics from The University of Texas at Austin.
-I subsequently worked as a research physicist at the National Institutes of Standards and Technology (Boulder), University of Windsor, Case Western Reserve University, and the University of Michigan-Ann Arbor, and as an adjunct professor at Lawrence Technological University before starting at Kettering.
-My research interests are broadly themed around biomedical ultrasound, optical microscopy, and nondestructive evaluation of materials.
+I subsequently worked as a research physicist at the National Institutes of Standards and Technology (Boulder), University of Windsor, Case Western Reserve University, and the University of Michigan-Ann Arbor, and as an adjunct professor at Lawrence Technological University.
+I then worked for 15 years at Kettering University as an assistant and associate professor of applied physics.
+I am currently a student in the graduate certificate program in medical physics at Wayne State University.
+My interests are broadly themed around medical physics, biomedical ultrasound, and optical microscopy.
 I have taught introductory and upper-level physics courses, including acoustics, medical physics, solid-state physics, computational physics, and quantum mechanics.
 I have also been engaged in STEM outreach.
 I am a licensed amateur radio operator and accredited volunteer examiner.
 In my spare time, I enjoy listening to live and recorded jazz.
-I am a member of the SPS, Sigma Pi Sigma, American Physical Society, American Association of Physics Teachers, Acoustical Society of America, IEEE, and American Radio Relay League.
+I am a member of the Society of Physics Students, Sigma Pi Sigma, American Physical Society, Acoustical Society of America, IEEE, and American Radio Relay League.
 I also served for three years as a member-at-large on the executive committee of the Eastern Great Lakes Section of the APS.

-In regard to SPS, I have been a chapter advisor and Sigma Pi Sigma advisor for the Kettering University A- and B-section chapters for 14 years.
-(At Kettering, students alternate between school and co-op terms, and as such, we actually have two separate chapters that also alternate between quarters.)
-During that time, the chapters have received 14 Outstanding Chapter Awards, 10 Distinguished Chapter Awards, 2 Chapter Research Awards, and 1 Blake Lilly Award.
-I was also named as a runner-up for the Outstanding Chapter Advisor Award.
-I previously served for six years as the Zone Councilor for Zone 7, where helped to facilitate 10 zone meetings, started a zone website, and established a student zone council.
-As a member of the National Council, I served on the Governance, Physics Congress, Sigma Pi Sigma, SPS Task Force Committees and chaired the Governance Committee.
+I am currently serving as the SPS President.
+I was a chapter advisor and Sigma Pi Sigma advisor for the Kettering University A- and B-section chapters for 15 years.
+(At Kettering, students alternate between school and co-op terms, and so there are two separate chapters that also alternate between quarters.)
+During that time, the chapters received 16 Outstanding Chapter Awards, 10 Distinguished Chapter Awards, 2 Chapter Research Awards, and 1 Blake Lilly Award.
+In 2025, I received the SPS Outstanding Chapter Advisor Award.
+I previously served for six years as the Zone Councilor for Zone 7, where I helped to facilitate 10 zone meetings, started a zone website, and established a student zone council.
+As a member of the National Council, I have served on the Governance, Physics Congress, Sigma Pi Sigma, SPS Task Force Committees and chaired the Governance Committee.
+I also attended the 2019 and 2022 Physics Congresses and the 2025 Physics and Astronomy Congress.
+I am big fan of spherical cows.
 It is an honor and a privilege to serve as your SPS President!